 Warning: Spoilers Ahead!!!

-THE GOOD[dropcap]Glass[/dropcap] starts out strong, by catching fans and audiences up on the major events that have occurred in David’s life since Unbreakable.
+[dropcap]Glass[/dropcap] starts out strong, by catching fans and audiences up on the major events that have occurred in David’s life since Unbreakable.

 Now functioning as the Vigilante known as “The Overseer,” David and his son Joseph (who acts as an Oracle to his Batman), patrol the streets trying to keep people safe.